Ameer-Jamal/RemoveImageBG/README.md

   concerns.
 - Alpha refinement uses Gaussian + median filtering to soften boundaries before background compositing.

-## Future enhancements

-- **Cloud offloading** – Integrate optional upload-to-process flows (AWS Lambda, Azure Functions, or remove.bg) for extremely large batches.
-- **GPU acceleration** – Detect CUDA/Metal availability and switch to GPU-enabled `onnxruntime` builds for faster matting.
-- **Interactive cropping** – Swap the numeric crop dialog for a rubber-band selection overlay in the preview widget.
-- **Mobile companion** – Package the processing core into a REST API or use Qt for Mobile to deliver the same workflow on phones/tablets.
-- **Preset manager** – Allow saving/loading adjustment presets for consistent brand outputs across image sets.

 ## Contributing

 1. Fork the repository and create a feature branch.